hrishin/sifar/README.md

-# sifar
+# Sifar
-Simple quickstart for writing application in go
+Simple quickstart for writing an application in go.
+Sifar means zero in Urdu.